How buying your name as a domain name can protect your online reputation

 2 Search for and buy relevant domain names

 Even if you don’t plan on doing anything with the domain name(s) you buy right away, you’ll stop other people being able to buy the name(s).
-That means if someone wants to build a site that criticises you, they won’t be able to do it using your name.
+That means if someone wants to build a website that criticises you, they won’t be able to do it using your name.
 You can search for relevant domain names here.
+If you’ve got domains you’re not ready to use, you can park them and potentially earn money from them.

 3 Think beyond .com